California State Polytechnic University

 - 7.1.1 Vendor Parking

 - Vendors who purchase vendor parking permits may park in general, staff, and staff loading zones (for the posted time limit).
-Vendor permits are not valid in meters, sponsored guest, state vehicle zones (unless prior authorization is received from the University Police Department), in Resident parking lots and structures, and Disabled Zones (unless displaying DMV disabled placard or license plates).
+Vendor permits are not valid in meters, sponsored guest, state vehicle zones (unless prior authorization is received from Transportation and Parking Services), in resident parking lots and structures, undesignated spaces and Disabled Zones (unless displaying DMV disabled placard or license plates).

 - 7.1.2 Contractor Parking

-- The University Police Department and the Facilities Planning Project Manager will determine allocation of parking spaces and associated parking fees.
+- Transportation and Parking Services and the Facilities Planning Project Manager will determine allocation of parking spaces and associated parking fees.

 Back to top